MUSICContact me for scores and parts

 First Performed by Alteri 2004.
 Published by Fountayne Editions 2014.

 The Song of Three (SATB choir, violin, flute and speaking/clapping chorus, 2017, c.
 5 mins), uses a Sussex folk song ‘The Seasons of the Year’ [traditional words and tune] together with a setting [by me] of Rudyard Kipling’s ‘The Song of Three’ – the three in question being the weald, the marsh and ‘the white chalk coast’.
 Some great Sussex words creep in – ‘tossicated’, ‘flittermouse’, ‘beazeled’ and ‘dumbledore’!
+First performed in Alfriston (Sussex) in 2017, immediately followed by performances in the (also Sussex) towns of Uckfield and Horsham.

 Marcel Morceaux (piano solo) 2016 6’30”